 Homemade Potato Gnocchi

-Frankgnocchi, primi piatti, reference44 Comments
+Frankgnocchi, pastas, soups and risottos/primi piatti, reference44 Comments

 Potato gnocchi are one of the easier types of ‘pasta’ to make at home and are most definitely worth the effort.
 The mini-hockey pucks that are sold commercially are, to put it bluntly, hardly worth eating—especially after you’ve tried the real thing.
 The best homemade potato gnocchi are as light and airy as a down pillow and really do taste of potatoes.
 Once you’ve gotten the method down pat, they should take you no more than an hour to make.
 It is a skill well worth cultivating.